Luella Mundel

-Luella Raab Mundel (April 26, 1913 – March 22, 2004), a former head of the art department of Fairmont State College in Fairmont, West Virginia, is known for her job termination and blacklisting due to questions about her beliefs during the McCarthy era.
+Luella Raab Mundel (April 26, 1913 – March 22, 2004) was a former head of the art department of Fairmont State College in Fairmont, West Virginia who was known for her job termination and blacklisting due to questions about her beliefs during the McCarthy era.

 Biography

 Born in Waterloo, Iowa, her father, Wilhelm Raab, was a potter from Austria, and her mother was from Germany.
 Mundel graduated from Waterloo High School in her hometown in 1932, and received a B.A. from the University of Northern Iowa.
 In 1938, she married Marvin Mundel, and the following year received a Ph.D. in art history and psychology from the University of Iowa.
 Her marriage ended in 1946.

 Documentary

-Mendel was the subject of American Inquisition, a documentary by Helen Whitney.
+Mundel was the subject of American Inquisition, a documentary by Helen Whitney.
 The documentary examines how McCarthyism had affected the small town of Fairmont, West Virginia.

 In the documentary, the narrator said that in 1951 Mundel "was not a political activist, but had tastes, convictions about art, about religion, unfamiliar to these streets.
 And at a local American Legion seminar about subversives, Mundel stood to challenge what was being preached there.
 Her contract was dropped by the college.
 A state education official accused her of being a poor security risk.
 She then sued for slander, but in the trial that followed in Fairmont's courtroom, it was Luella Mundel and her right to speak freely, to be different, that wound up being tried."